-If any of you have taken advanced English classes of some kind, you might know a little about how readers can be deceived by an "unreliable narrator," as they're called: someone who's suffering from a mental illness, has a highly skewed perspective, or has other reasons to be lying to themselves and to the reader.
-Advanced readers know that you can't take everything that any POV narrator of a story says at face-value.
-Even plain ordinary people aren't aware of all the depths and intricacies of themselves or their situations, and neither are fictional characters.
+If any of you have taken advanced English classes, you might know a little about how you can be deceived by an "unreliable narrator": a POV character who has a highly skewed perspective due to mental illness or some other issue.
+However, it's also important to realize that you can't trust everything that any narrator says.
+People aren't aware of all the depths and intricacies of themselves or their situations, and neither are fictional characters.
 In any story, there are biases and deceptions that are maintained by the POV character.

 Cue choir of angels.

-The show begins with John, in his nightmares (an intimate place, really, to start out in) and from there into him meeting Sherlock.
-We watch John as he gets to know Sherlock, as they become friends, and we see through John's eyes who Sherlock is to him.
-We're not the ones who like Sherlock.
+The show begins with John, in his nightmares (an intimate place to start out in) and from there into him meeting Sherlock.
+We watch as John gets to know Sherlock, as they become friends, and we see through John's eyes who Sherlock is to him.
+We're not the ones who like Sherlock (at least, I'm not sure I would in real life).
 John is.
-As time has passed in the show and John's friendship has softened Sherlock, we've shifted a little more towards Sherlock's POV, seeing John sometimes through his eyes instead of the other way around, but from the get-go, this story was not Sherlock's.
-It was John's.

-POV in writing is clearer than it is in movies and TV, that's certain.
-In books, you've instantly got focus around a central character, whether it's in first person or third.
-But I think this realization about TV POVs will also increase my skill as a writer when trying to get the proper reaction out of an audience.
+Point-of-view in written text is clearer than it is in movies and TV, certainly.
+But I think this realization about film POVs will increase my skill as a writer when trying to get the proper reaction out of an audience.
 It's an important subject!
 And I'm grateful to Julia and to Sherlock for helping me be more aware of it.

 Guest Post: 5 Fandom...